 Additionally, entities should consider the disclosures required by ASC 825, Financial Instruments, and by ASC 820, Fair Value Measurements.
 Investments in debt and equity securities are financial instruments and ASC 825, Financial Instruments, requires disclosure of the fair value of those investments for which it is practicable to estimate that value, the methods and assumptions used in estimating the fair value of marketable securities, and a description of any changes in the methods and assumptions during the period.
-Under ASC 825-10-50-3, the fair value disclosures are optional for certain nonpublic entities with assets less than \$100 million.

 For assets and liabilities measured at fair value, whether on a recurring or nonrecurring basis, ASC 820 specifies the required disclosures concerning the inputs used to measure fair value.
-ASC 820-10-50-1 explains that the reporting entity should disclose information that enables users of its financial statements to assess the following: (a) for assets and liabilities measured at fair value on a recurring or nonrecurring basis in the statement of financial position after initial recognition, the valuation techniques and inputs used to develop those measurements; and (b) for recurring fair value measurements using significant unobservable inputs (Level 3), the effect of the measurements on earnings or other comprehensive income for the period.
+ASC 820-10-50-1C states that the objective of the disclosure requirements is to provide users with insights into assets and liabilities that are assessed at fair value either within the balance sheet or disclosed in the accompanying notes.
+Specifically, these requirements: